bio-tools/biotoolsDocs/community_specific_guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 *bio.tools* requires only the name, description and homepage URL for a tool registration, but supports a comprehensive set of attributes for rich tool descriptions.

 To support workflow composition, very careful curation of tool functionality - it's input(s), operation(s) and output(s) - is required.
-The `guidelines <#describe-your-tools>`_ below cover exactly what's needed, and go through the curation process in a step-by-step way.
+The `guidelines <#id92>`_ below cover exactly what's needed, and go through the curation process in a step-by-step way.

 .. note::
    The attributes supported by *bio.tools*, their structure and their syntax are defined in formalised XML schema called `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.
 You don't need to look at the schema, because everything is handled through *bio.tools*.
 If you'd like to learn more or contribute to this project, please head over to `GitHub <https://github.com/bio-tools/biotoolsSchema>`_.